ashirhash/ashirhash/README.md

-🎈 Just a really cool dev working on really cool things
+🎈 Just a really cool dev working on really cool things.